-So you want to buy stocks?
-Great!
-But you only have a small amount of money each month to invest?
-You’re worried about any potential returns being wiped out in the beginning by brokerage fees?
-You’re wise to worry.
+If you want to buy stocks but you only have a small amount of money each month to invest and you’re worried about paying too much in brokerage fees, you should consider a direct stock purchase plan.

 Buying without the middleman

-Years ago, I began buying shares of Kellogg Company (K).
+Years ago, I began buying shares of the Kellogg Company (K).
 In the beginning, I had only $50 per month to invest.
-Over time, I increased my monthly investment in Kellogg to $150 per month.
+Over time, I increased my monthly investment in Kellogg’s to $150 per month.
 That money is debited from my checking account by Kellogg’s transfer agent, Wells Fargo, and used to buy Kellogg stock through their Direct Purchase Plan.
-According to my 2008 year-end statement, I own 142.212 shares of Kellogg.
+According to my 2008 year-end statement, I owned 142.212 shares of Kellogg.

-Over all of these years, for all of these transactions, I have paid no fees to accumulate these shares.
+For all of these transactions over the years, I have paid no fees to accumulate these shares.
 Not a dime.
-All plan administration costs and share purchase costs are paid by Kellogg.
+All plan administration costs and share purchase costs are paid by Kellogg’s.
 Plus, every quarter, when Kellogg pays a dividend to shareholders, my dividend money is automatically used to buy more shares — at no cost to me.
 On December 16, 2008, a $46.79 dividend payment was applied to my account and used to buy 1.065 additional shares of Kellogg, at no charge to me!